 As underlined in Ref.
-[14], and clear from Fig. 1, the d_v Sivers function is poorly determined from the present data, in spite of the fact that it should be constrained by the PID of the final state hadrons.
-Moreover, the Sivers asymmetry exhibits strong kinematic dependencies [25] which are not easy to be explained.
-Keeping in mind that the COMPASS kinematic coverage lays between JLAB (6 and 12 GeV) and a future EIC, the proposed COMPASS measurements will stay as a unique bridge between the two.
-Using all the three measurements, one can have the opportunity to understand the confined motions of unpolarised quarks inside of a transversely polarised nucleon.
+[14], and clear from fig. 1, the d_v Sivers function is poorly determined from the present data, in spite of the fact that it should be constrained by the PID of the final state hadrons.
+Moreover, the Sivers asymmetry exhibits strong kinematic dependencies [24] which are not easy to be explained.
 For these reasons, the new deuteron data are badly needed and will allow to measure the Sivers asymmetries with a statistical error 0.62 times smaller than that of the existing COMPASS proton data, very much as in the Collins case.

-The assessment of a non-zero Sivers function for the quarks and its possible connection with the orbital angular momentum have stimulated a great interest in a possible nonvanishing Sivers function for the gluon and considerable further theoretical work (see e.g. [26]).
-A recent analysis of proton-proton data at RHIC has not evidenced a signal [27].
-However, an analysis of all the COMPASS data has provided some indication that the gluon Sivers function might be different from zero [28].
+The assessment of a non-zero Sivers function for the quarks and its possible connection with the orbital angular momentum have stimulated a great interest on a possible non-vanishing Sivers function for the gluon and considerable further theoretical work (see f.i.
+[25]).
+A recent analysis of proton-proton data at RHIC has not evidenced a signal [26].
+However, an analysis of all the COMPASS data has provided some indication that the gluon Sivers function might be different from zero [27].
 The accuracy of the existing deuteron data is worse by a factor of about 2 than that of the proton data and the new data would allow to have a measurement of the gluon Sivers asymmetry with a statistical uncertainty of 0.05, to be compared with the present uncertainty of 0.08.

-In a similar analysis the Sivers asymmetry for the J/Ψ has also been determined, which in some models is related to the gluon Sivers asymmetry [29].
+In a similar analysis the Sivers asymmetry for the J/Ψ has also been determined, which in some models it is related to the gluon Sivers asymmetry [28].
 That analysis can also be repeated and improved with the new deuteron data.